Raven's Peak

 "Good idea.
 Besides, the Reverend isn't going to cause us any trouble.
 He only hurts himself.
 Right, Reverend?"

 The air tasted of copper.
-He wished he could see his back and the scars, but there were no mirrors in his cell.
-They removed the only one he had when he broke shards off to slice into his arms and legs.
+There were no mirrors in his cell.
+They had removed the only one he had when he broke shards off to slice into his arms and legs.
 They were afraid he would kill himself.

 How ironic was that?